ekkus93/sparkle_motion/docs/ORCHESTRATOR.md

   assets referenced by a single stage.
-- Both helpers validate the stage name and internally delegate to `Runner.run()` with the appropriate `resume/start_stage/only_stage` values, so service wiring, manifest updates, and human-review hooks continue to work identically to a full run.
+- Both helpers validate the stage name and internally delegate to `Runner.run()` with the appropriate `resume/start_stage/only_stage` values, so service wiring, manifest updates, and operator hooks continue to work identically to a full run.

 9) Example minimal stage